On the hadronic origin of the TeV radiation from GRB 190114C: Monte Carlo simulation

 \section{Monte Carlo simulation}

-Modelling the physical processes occurring inside the IS region of the expanding GRB fireball requires the characterisation of the site where particles propagation and interactions take place.
-We here consider a simplified one-zone scenario, similarly to e.g. \cite{murase2006,asano2009,hummer2012}, in which mildly relativistic shells of plasma collide at a typical radius \cite{Ris}
+Modeling the physical processes occurring inside the IS region of the expanding GRB fireball requires characterization of the site where particles propagation and interactions take place.
+Here we consider a simplified stationary one-zone scenario \citep{murase2006,asano2009,hummer2012} in which mildly relativistic shells of plasma collide at a typical radius \citep{Ris}